momid3/Norolog/README.md

 What Is Norolog:

-the word norolog is a combination of neuro + logic. it was originally meant to be a DSL specifically for neuro-symbolic logical applications (as name suggests). but i figured out for it to be fast i want it to provide enough low level functionality. so for now, it's a systems programming language.
+the word norolog is a combination of neuro + logic. it was originally meant to be a DSL specifically for neuro-symbolic logical applications (as the name suggests). but i figured out for it to be fast i want it to provide enough low level functionality. so for now, it's a systems programming language.

 specifications: